 Our establishment marked a new day in the Ohio Legislature when official assemblage of African American state senators and representatives collectively gathered with the objective to promote, foster and sponsor educational, civic, and political activities throughout the state particularly in its representative’s communities.

-Over the past 50 years, OLBC’s achievements have included funding for medical research, creating the Ohio Minority Commission on Minority Health, Commission on African American Males, leading many charges of protecting voting rights, while making sure education is a in providing African Americans the opportunity to receive enlightenment at the highest level that they hope for, ensuring a brighter future for Ohio.
+Over the past 52 years, OLBC’s achievements have included funding for medical research, creating the Ohio Minority Commission on Minority Health, Commission on African American Males, leading many charges of protecting voting rights and fighting for fair electoral maps, while making sure education is providing African Americans the opportunity to receive enlightenment at the highest level that they hope for, ensuring a brighter future for Ohio.